woj76/a8-pico-sio/README.md

 ### No Carrier Board Device

-In this case you simply plug the Pimoroni Display Pack 2.0 onto the Pico and connect (through soldering most probably) the necessary wires to the Atari ports, as on the picture, you can choose a selection of those depending on what you plan / need to use:
+In this case you simply plug the Pimoroni Display Pack 2.0 onto the Pico and connect (through soldering most probably) the necessary wires to the Atari ports, as on the picture, you can choose a selection of those depending on what you plan / need to use.
+Just remember not to confuse Pico footprint pin numbers with the GPIO numbers:

 * For the plain standard baud 600 SIO CAS file operation you need the SIO Input connected to the Pico UART1 TX line on GPIO pin 4, and the SIO motor line to the Pico's GPIO pin 10.
 If you are using Pico 2 you also need a pull-down resistor of 4.7kΩ (no more than ~9kΩ, check the Raspberry Pico 2 Erratum E9 for why this matters) between Pico GPIO 10 and ground.
 It is also worth considering connecting the motor line through a 1kΩ resistor to limit the current going into the Pico (though I had it working happily without it).
 (You also need to connect the ground wire between the Pico and the Atari, you always need that, only saying this because myself I forgot it at some point).
 * As shown on the picture, you can put a suitable Shottky diode on this one line to allow other SIO devices on the chain to be heard.
 (I used 1N5819 during experimentation, but I believe it can be "smaller" valued, on the carrier board I used BAT54J)